 Our controller now doesn’t need to navigate around Salesforce for simple tasks like updating a forecast.
 In fact, come to think of it, one of our next move should be to automatically update forecasts in real-time by tying this to our forecasting system (by which I mean Google Sheets).

-The next iteration, which will undoubtedly also take less 30 minutes, will likely be clickable Salesforce Stages in Slack that will automatically come back with detailed Opportunities within that Stage.
+The next iteration, which will undoubtedly also take less than 30 minutes, will likely be clickable Salesforce Stages in Slack that will automatically come back with detailed Opportunities within that Stage.
 Followed by clickable Opportunities.
 We may have just rewritten the Salesforce Slack integration to be better for us in less than an hour of time!

 Now, you may think – well, Sean, you’re running an automation company so all this is easy for you to say and do.
 You’re just bragging.
 That may be.
 It’s hard for me not to occasionally brag on our platform.
 I’m super proud of it.
 But I’d be remiss to not say that we can now make this a Pushbot Template that anyone can install in their own team.
 So ping us and let us make Salesforce work better for you!